Admission Requirements

 Graduate courses offered by Master of Science (MSc) Electronics:

-Specialized Elective Courses (Students are required to take a min of 4 out of all the 5 specialized elective courses)
+Specialized Elective Courses (Students are required to take a min of 4 out of all the 6 specialized elective courses)

 Course Code | Course Title | Course Content | AUs |

-EE6306 | Digital Integrated Circuit (IC) Design | Review of Integrated Circuit Fundamentals.
+EE6306 | Digital Integrated Circuit Design | Review of Integrated Circuit Fundamentals.
 Layout and Design Issues.
 CMOS Digital Circuits.
 BiCMOS Digital Circuits.
 Sub System Design in Digital Circuits.
 Design Methodologies. | 3 |

-EE6307 | Analog IC design | Review of Fundamentals.
+EE6307 | Analog Integrated Circuit Design | Review of Fundamentals.
 Analog Building Blocks.
 Switched Capacitor Circuits.
 Current Mode Circuits.
 Continuous-Time Filters.
 Data Converters. | 3 |

 EE6601 | Advanced Wafer Processing | Dielectrics for CMOS technology.
 Chemical and mechanical polishing.
 Lithography and resist technology.
 Etching process and technology.
 Backend interconnect technology.
 Cleaning technology.
 Process integration.
 Metrology and analytical techniques. | 3 |

-EE6604 | Advanced Topics in Semiconductor Devices | Bipolar transistor operating principles.
+EE6604 | Advanced Topics In Semiconductor Devices | Bipolar transistor operating principles.
 Bipolar device modeling.
 State-of-the-art bipolar structures.
 MOS device operation.
 MOSFET modeling.
 MOS device scaling effects.
 Semiconductor memories.
 Semiconductor heterojunctions and devices.
 New devices and future trends. | 3 |

 General Elective Courses